The Great Deception.

 equivalent to the English word "ordain" (with the meaning to give a church position to, raise in rank) does not appear in

-either the Hebrew or Greek texts, yet the bishops "forced"
+either the Hebrew or Aramaic texts, yet the bishops "forced"

 the word (with many other meanings as well) into the 1769 KJV - 19 times in the Old Testament and 22